MuhammadSafeer786/EmoEngage/README.md

 # Follow these instructions to run it.

 1. Open 3 Terminals or CMD at once.
-2. Navigate to folders Comm, EmoEngage, WebRTC using the the terminals you just opened using cd command 'For Windows & Maybe for Linux too' e.g.
+2. Navigate to folders Comm, FlaskApp, WebRTC using the the terminals you just opened using cd command 'For Windows & Maybe for Linux too' e.g.
 ```shell
 cd Path\to\Comm
 ```